riccardogiampiccolo/negative-melody/README.md

 ![Project Icon](assets/icon.png)

-This repository contains the accompanying code for the paper "Let's Be Negative: On the Application of Negative Harmony to Melody for Symbolic Music Processing."
+This repository contains the accompanying code for the paper "Let's Be Negative: On the Application of Negative Harmony to Melody for Symbolic Music Processing," authored by R. Giampiccolo, A. Bernardini, and A. Sarti, and submitted to _Musicae Scientiae_.
 This research explores the concept of negative harmony, a theoretical framework for inverting harmonic structures, and applies it to melody for symbolic music processing unveiling the not-bijective nature of the transformation.
 We present different algorithms that transform melodies by mirroring them around a specific reciprocation axis within a specified key, generating novel musical ideas and variations.
 Our experiments demonstrate the potential of negative harmony as a creative tool in music composition and analysis.

 ## Abstract